 Do you know the dangers that come with cold weather and how to tell if your dog is cold?
-Our domesticated dogs depend on us to keep them safe from the environment, and this involves providing a dog with warmth.
+Our domesticated dogs depend on us to keep them safe from the environment, which involves providing a dog with warmth.

 Contrary to popular belief, dogs do get cold far more often than many pet owners assume.
 Just because the dog has a furry coat doesn't mean he's completely protected from cold temperatures.

-Here's how to tell if your dog is cold and the risks of allowing your dog get to that point.
+Here's how to tell if your dog is cold and the risks of allowing your dog to get to that point.

 ALSO READ: 5 Best Dog Coats for Dogs in Winter Cold